JoSilva98/StoreProject-React/README.md

 ***

 ### USERS PAGES
+Bellow are the pages to which the users (logged in or not) have access.

 #### HOME PAGE
 The ***Home Page*** contains a ***Header*** which allows the user to navigate back to the ***Home Page***, search products via ***Search Bar***, navigate to the ***Login***/***Register***, ***Wish List*** and ***Shopping Cart*** pages.